 - heart palpitations

 - anxiety, nervousness

 Caffeine withdrawal begins about 12 hours after the user stops taking it, peaks after one or two days and may take about a week to end.
-The symptoms are headache, abdominal pain, pain in the joints, drowsiness, irritability and an overall decrease in energy, motivation and the ability to concentrate.
-For a person who has been addicted to pure powdered caffeine, these symptoms are far worse than the grouchiness experienced by people who miss their normal cup of coffee in the morning.
+The symptoms are a headache, abdominal pain, pain in the joints, drowsiness, irritability and an overall decrease in energy, motivation and the ability to concentrate.
+For a person who has been addicted to pure powdered caffeine, these symptoms are far worse than the grouchiness experienced by individuals who miss their usual cup of coffee in the morning.